CHUCS/CHUsource/source/_posts/Sereja-and-Coat-Rack.md

 ---
-title: Sereja and Coat Rack
+title: CodeForces 368A Sereja and Coat Rack
 date: 2020-04-07 13:47:48
 tags:
     - implementation